cryptopunksnotdead/awesome-cryptopunks-bubble/README.md

 ¹: On the blockchain only
 the punk index (e.g. 2890)
-as an integer number gets stored - and once only in the contract code the "Don't Trust, Verify" SHA256 hash of the all-punks-in-one image.
+as an integer number gets stored - and one time only the "Don't Trust, Verify" SHA256 hash of the all-punks-in-one image in the [contract code »](contracts#constants).